Blog

 Bullet points

 Candidates have a tendency to skim-read.
 Bullet pointing the key skills required makes it easier for candidates to see whether the job is suitable to them.
 Large blocks of solid copy are intimidating to read, and you run the risk of important information being missed by the reader.
+You shouldn’t overload them with unnecessary information.
+Keep it concise and relevant!

 Company information